jameskitt616/orbit/README.md

 ## Known Bugs

 - [ ] When not using "Original Representation" and the video's aspect ratio is not 16:9.
 The output might be stretched.
-- [ ] Progress calculation does nothing.
+- [ ] Progress calculation might do nothing.
+- [ ] Storage calculation in settings might display wrong Format

 # Screenshots